kinsie84/people/README.md

  * mvn spring-boot:run

 ## Executable jar
-An executable jar file is available in the "executable" directory To run this jar file, navigate to the directory and run the following command
+An executable jar file is available in the "executable" directory.

+To run this jar file, navigate to the directory and run the following command:

 * java -jar people-0.0.1-SNAPSHOT.jar